-Students eligible for special education programs have access to all of the courses offered in the regular education curriculum.
+Students eligible for individual education plans (IEP) have access to all of the courses offered in the general education curriculum.
 Courses designed to meet the unique needs of special education students have also been developed and are provided for those students who need them.
 Students receiving special education services complete a course of study that meets graduation requirements as prescribed in their Individual Education Plans.
 Each plan is evaluated and reviewed annually by the students' multidisciplinary team.